 zipBoard integrates with JIRA and Slack so all team members are up-to-date on progress and don’t have to subscribe to new channels for it.
 Integrate bug and issue tracking right into your existing workflow.

 Pretty much everyone who’s working on web development, eLearning development.

 Working from different locations, teams need to be on the same page.
 They need to have a live visual example to refer to.
 Developers should be writing code and not long emails addressing issues.

 Collecting feedback from clients no longer needs to be skype calls with messy screen shares over uneven bandwidth.
 Invite clients to review projects with a simple click.
-Clients can add issues and tasks, set priorities to what is more pressing, and are notified automatically when tasks are completed.
+Clients are automatically notified when the tasks are completed.
+They can also add issues and tasks and set priorities to what is more pressing.

 Keep all the work in one place, keep different clients separately organized on different projects and add tags within projects to sort things faster.

 ©️ Copyright 2021 zipBoard Tech.
 All rights reserved.